The Public and Professional Policy Committee (PPPC)

-Currently, the PPPC is working on statements regarding gene-editing and post mortem genetics.
-The Committee collaborates with a range of other societies and organisations such as ASHG-Social Issues Committee, EMPAG and ESHRE
+Currently, the PPPC is working on statements regarding opportunistic genomic screening and on GDPR.
+The Committee collaborates with a range of other societies and organisations such as ASHG-Social Issues Committee, ELPAG and ESHRE

-The PPPC has vacancies every year for one or two new members who may serve two to a maximum of three three-year terms.
+The PPPC has vacancies regularly for a new member who may serve a three-year term.
 In addition, external experts can request or can be invited to work on specific topics and become a PPPC collaborator.
 For the composition of the group expertise in a range of subjects and professional backgrounds is taken into account; members should have experience with or proven interest in policy issues regarding genetics and be motivated to work on specific topics, most notably by preparing documents.
 Ideally members come from different regions in Europe.

 The PPPC meets twice a year.
 The ESHG President, Vice-President and President-Elect are ex-officio members.
-Since 2012, the PPPC has a liaison member to the SPC (in 2015-2016 Francesca Forzano).
+Since 2012, the PPPC has a liaison member to the SPC (currently Francesca Forzano).